-In this regard, the Board, so far as is practicable given the Company's size and stage of its development, has voluntarily adopted the QCA Code as its chosen corporate governance framework.
+In this regard, the Board, so far as is practicable given the Company's size and stage of its development, has voluntarily adopted the 2023 QCA Code as its chosen corporate governance framework.
 There are certain provisions of the QCA Code which the Company will not adhere to currently, and their adoption will be delayed until such time as the Directors believe it is appropriate to do so.
 It is anticipated that this will occur concurrently with the Company's first material investment or acquisition.
+Details on how the Company applies the ten principles of the 2023 QCA Code are set out below and on the Company's website at www.acceler8.ventures.